Guman-Rajpurohit/FaceHex/README.md

 Privacy is a core principle of FaceHex.

-Face processing is designed to occur on the device, helping users retain control over their personal content.
+Face processing is designed to occur entirely on the device, helping users retain control over their personal content.

 ---